DerYokoya/deryokoya/README.md

 };
 ```

-I'm a first-year Software Engineering student who loves building things that are actually *useful*, whether that's a desktop app to stay organized, a bot to liven up a group chat, or an AI assistant to make learning feel less painful.
+I'm a second-year Software Engineering student who loves building things that are actually *useful*, whether that's a desktop app to stay organized, a bot to liven up a group chat, or an AI assistant to make learning feel less painful.
 I pick up new tools fast and I'm always looking for the next interesting problem to solve.

 ---